 Russia currently is one of the five most prominent emerging countries in international clinical research.
 However, the success of outsourcing clinical trials to Russia is largely dependent on overcoming language and cultural barriers.
-For non-Russian sponsors, accurate quality translation of regulatory clinical trial documents largely determines the successful initiation and completion of a clinical study.
+For non-Russian sponsors, accurate quality life sciences translation of regulatory clinical trial documents largely determines the successful initiation and completion of a clinical study.
 For this reason, foreign sponsors opt to collaborate with established local CROs and language service providers.
-These organizations can employ expert translators in the field of clinical research who have experience working with local regulatory authorities and are native to the Russian language and culture.
+These organizations can employ expert translation services providers in the field of clinical research who have experience working with local regulatory authorities and are native to the Russian language and culture.
 As discussed in the above section, in addition to overcoming language issues, important cultural differences may affect the process of patient enrollment and the interpretation of data.
 Thus, by addressing issues of language and culture appropriately, foreign sponsors can fully benefit from the advantages of conducting clinical research in the country.

 1).
 Central and Eastern Europe: Outsourcing Trends and Growth: Appendix A: